-The following is a brief portion of a conversation between FBI agents Mulder and Scully with former agent Dales in The X-Files episode titled “Agua Mala.”
-Arthur Dales was the original person in charge of the FBI’s X-Files and is now retired and living in Florida. (“Don’t all the nuts roll downhill to Florida . . .”)
+FARTING AROUND with agents Fox Mulder and Dana Scully is something that millions of us would enjoy.
+That said, I want to call attention to words exchanged in a conversation between with those and former agent Dales in The X-Files episode titled “Agua Mala.”
+Arthur Dales was the original person in charge of the FBI’s X-Files and is now retired and living in Florida.

 His call brought the other two down to Florida during a hurricane.
-He is explaining the seemingly mysterious disappearance of a neighboring family during the storm.
-I assume that we owe this it of dialogue to the show’s writer, David Amann . . .
+He is explaining the mysterious disappearance of a neighboring family during the storm:

 Scully: “Look, Mr Dales, I’m sure that there is good reason for your alarm.
 I listened to the message that you left for Agent Mulder about your friends.”